Partnering for Pediatric Integrated Behavioral Health Care

 Exploring Opportunities to Advance Behavioral Health Services in NYC

-Through the generous support of The Carmel Hill Fund, the TEAM UP Center undertook a project to explore opportunities to advance behavioral health services in New York City (NYC).
-We completed a practice-level needs assessment coupled with a system-level landscape analysis and stakeholder interviews to produce the NYC TEAM UP Roadmap.
+With support from The Carmel Hill Fund, the TEAM UP Center completed a landscape analysis that explored opportunities to advance behavioral health services in New York City (NYC).
+This yearlong assessment culminated in the NYC TEAM UP Roadmap that summarizes opportunities to advance integrated behavioral health services across NYC’s five broughs.
+As a response to the Roadmap and in collaboration with several local partners, the TEAMS First NYC initiative was formed to bring integrated behavioral health services across seven practices and serving over 60,000 children.
 As a private foundation, The Carmel Hill Fund is focused on helping young people, especially those growing up in vulnerable circumstances, become voracious readers who also have the skills, relationships, nurturing environments, and supports to become emotionally thriving adults.
-The project was designed to develop a comprehensive understanding of the NYC environment and identify potential opportunities for TEAM UP to contribute to the city’s response to the children’s mental health crisis.
-A summary of this work is outlined in the NYC TEAM UP Roadmap.

 Project EDUCATE